 It's hardly surprising that CAP performs several missions in direct support of the U.S. Air Force.
 Specifically, CAP conducts light transport, communications support, and low-altitude route surveys.
 CAP also provides orientation flights for AFROTC cadets.
 Joint U.S. Air Force and CAP search-and-rescue exercises provide realistic training for missions.

-CAP joined the "war on drugs" in 1986 when, pursuant to congressional authorization, CAP signed an agreement with the U.S. Air Force and U.S. Customs Service offering CAP resources to help stem the flow of drugs into and within the United States.
+CAP joined the "war on drugs" in 1986 when, pursuant to congressional authorization, CAP signed an agreement with the U.S. Air Force and U.S. Customs Service (now known as U.S. Customs and Border Protection) offering CAP resources to help stem the flow of drugs into and within the United States.

-Arizona Wing Director of Emergency Services: Lt.
-Col. Fairfax O'Riley
+Arizona Wing Director of Emergency Services: Capt.
+Mike Ricker